jsgomezc/Maps/README.md

 # Maps
-Just a few codes to create an specific map using Basemap
+Just a few codes to create some maps using Python, Basemap.